American women in World War II: Civilians aiding the military

-WASP pilots rode warplanes from factories to U.S. bases.
+WASP pilots flew warplanes from factories to U.S. bases.

-The Women Airforce Service Pilots (WASPS) were civilians who flew stateside missions, chiefly ferrying planes from one location to another when male pilots were needed for combat roles.
+The Women Airforce Service Pilots (WASPs) were civilians who flew stateside missions, chiefly ferrying planes from one location to another when male pilots were needed for combat roles.
 In September 1942, General Henry H. Arnold agreed to form two units of women who would help fly aircraft in the United States.
 They were The Women's Auxiliary Ferry Squadron (WAFS), led by Nancy Harkness Love, and The Women's Flying Training Detachment (WFTD), led by Jacqueline Cochran.
-These two groups merged in 1943 to create (WAP).
+These two groups merged in 1943 to create WASP.
 More than 1,074 of these skilled pilots became the first women to fly American military aircraft, taking off from airfields at 126 bases across the United States to logistically relocate fifty percent of the combat aircraft during the war.
-The WAP was disbanded in 1944 when returning combat pilots took over ferrying tasks; 38 WASPS died in accidents.
+The WASP was disbanded in 1944 when returning combat pilots took over ferrying tasks; 38 WASPs died in accidents.
 The WAP was granted veteran status in 1977, and given the Congressional Gold Medal in 2009.
 The Women's Air Raid Defense was a similar group that operated in Hawaii.

 Women also served as spies for the Office of Strategic Services, a United States intelligence agency.
 Of the 4,500 women employed by the OSS as clerks, operations agents, codebreakers, and undercover agents (out of the 13,000 people employed in total by the OSS), 1,500 worked overseas.
 One, Portland, Oregon's Claire Phillips, an untrained spy, operated a clandestine ring under the cover of Club Tsubaki, a cabaret popular with Japanese officers stationed in Manila.
 Earning the nickname "high-pockets" because she smuggled information in her brassiere, she also funneled food, medicine, and other supplies to prisoners in the Philippines.
 Another, Elizabeth Thorpe Pack, used seduction to extract information, and was best known for helping to acquire the first Enigma machine from Polish intelligence and for securing Italian and Vichy French codebooks.
 Virginia Hall, who was labeled by the Gestapo as "the most dangerous of all alien spies", disguised herself as a milkmaid in France in order to spy on German forces.

-In 2017, Sadie O. Horton, who spent World War II working aboard a U.S. Merchant Marine barge, posthumously received official veteran’s status for her wartime service, becoming the first recorded female Merchant Marine veteran of World War II.
+In 2017, Sadie O. Horton, who spent World War II working aboard a U.S. Merchant Marine barge, posthumously received official veteran's status for her wartime service, becoming the first recorded female Merchant Marine veteran of World War II.